 Does your dream job involve any specific skills that you can develop while you’re still at school?

-Most jobs will involve some form of training when you first begin, and you’ll develop the skills you need as you get more experience.
+Most jobs involve some form of training when you first begin, meaning you’ll develop the skills you need as you get more experience.

-However, if you can begin to develop these skills now, it will be great preparation for when you leave school.
-It will show employers that you are proactive and serious about pursuing that particular career.
+However, if you begin to develop these skills now, it will prepare you for when you leave school.
+And show employers that you are proactive and serious about pursuing that particular career.

 3) Which companies offer your dream job?